 - Integrate the MEP Trade Partner with a like-minded “Best-in-Class” MEP design firm that is capable of satisfying the Owner’s Project Requirements, Architect’s Coordination Requirements and Sub-Contractor’s risk management and cost-control needs.

-Rick Maniktala has been in the industry for nearly 20 years.
-He currently leads M.E.
-GROUP’s Kansas City office as the Vice President.
+Rick Maniktala, President, has been in the industry for nearly 20 years.
 He holds certifications as a LEED Accredited Professional, Certified Commissioning Authority and Healthcare Facility Design Professional.
 In the last 5 years, he has successfully lead more than $500M in projects with varying levels of sustainability and difficulty.
 Rick is committed to providing the progressive solutions for owners and clients.